telerik/reporting-docs/designing-reports/connecting-to-data/data-items/filtering-data/how-to-add-filtering-to-report.md

 report1.Filters.Add(filter1)
 ````

-##

->tip The Report can have a complex structure due to added groups.
+> The Report can have a complex structure due to added groups.
 You can filter data per group by using the corresponding group's Filters collection.
 The [Group Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/group-explorer%}) can be used for checking the             Report's structure and the each group's properties.

 # See Also